robwent/joomla-json-db-check/README.md

 ## How To Use

 1. Take a backup of your sites database.
+You use this file at your own risk!
 2. Upload json-db-check.php to the root of your site.
 3. Browse to the file in any browser.
 4. The script will first check for any invalid empty fields and correct them.